egemenengin/EscapeFromTheOffice/README.md

 ### Story
 Its story based on one of the developer's dream.
 It is about the dream he has after falling asleep as the end time of the work approaches.
-He is dreaming about escape from the office but he has to solve the puzzles and he has to be careful about traps.
+He is dreaming about escape from the office but he has to solve the puzzles and be careful about traps.
 His office is at third floor.
-After three floors(levels) are completed, he wakes up and he realizes it was all a dream.
+After three floors(levels) are completed, he wakes up and realizes that was just a dream.

 ### Puzzles
-- In first and second floor, there are puzzles in everywhere except halls.
+- On the third and second floor, there are puzzles in everywhere except halls.
-- Player has to find a way to open different type of doors.
+- The player has to find a way to open different type of doors.

 ### Doors
-- There are different type of doors to make different puzzles.
+- There are different types of doors to make different puzzles.
 - They are key door, password door, pressure plate door and lever doors.
-- There are also reality portal which teleport the character to his room.
-He has to go there to solve one of the room.
+- There is also reality portal which teleports the character to his room.
+He must go there to solve one of the puzzle.

 ### Traps
-- In the first and second floors' halls and third floor, there are traps.
+- There are traps in the halls of both the first and second floors and on the third floor.
 - To match the theme, traps are patrolling scissors, a printer that shoots paper planes, pencils as a spike traps and laser eyed bosses.

 ### TODO